Expan75/osgate/README.md

 # osgate

-osgate is an open source python implmentation of an indsutrial grade IoT gateway; primarily aimed at data collection via sensors in an industrial context.
+osgate is an open source python implmentation of an indsutrial grade IoT gateway; primarily aimed at data collection via sensors in an industrial context Design-wise, the gateway is opionated.
+In short, these opinions are summarised in:

-Design-wise, it was made with a cloud-first (albeit durable) approach in the sense that configuration is meant to be remotely sourced.
+1. Export to a local MQTT broker (bridged to a cloud broker) is the one and only way of getting data out.
+This ensures a cloud-agnostic and durable (via persistant sessions) data export strategy.
+2. Configuration is designed with a pull-first strategy.
+This ensures the burden of truth is placed on some aggregate system rather than individual gateways.
+3. Given the point above, no internal Database is used in favour of a single cached config .json file.

 # Roadmap